Farhad-Davaripour/NLP_Article_Review/Distilled_Notes.md

 Google, in collaboration with Carnegie Mellon University, developed the Extra Large Language Model (XLNet).
 Unlike BERT, which utilizes a `bidirectional transformer` and processes all words in the input sequence simultaneously, XLNet employs an `autoregressive approach` that predicts each word sequentially, incorporating all previous words in the process.
 This allows XLNet to capture the dependencies between the words in a sequence more effectively than BERT's bidirectional method.
 By considering the entire context of a given word rather than just the preceding or subsequent words, XLNet has been able to outperform BERT in several tasks.

+19\. `Sentiment Analysis`: Sentiment analysis is a computational technique used to detect and categorize attitudes and opinions in text, applicable at various granularity levels like documents, sentences, or paragraphs.
+When dealing with specialized industry-specific language, it might be necessary to fine-tune a large language model to ensure it understands the unique terminology.
+If the document does not contain industry-specific language, pre-trained large-scale models (LLMs) can be used directly.
+Though training a model from scratch is an option, it requires considerable effort and resources, so it's generally reserved as a last resort when absolutely necessary.

 # Libraries
 The following libraries are quite powerful and powerful in performing NLP tasks: